dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/ImportData.md

 how many files were imported, and how many record imports succeeded or failed.

 This procedure is one of several built-in system procedures provided by Splice Machine for importing data into your database.
-See our [*Importing Data Tutorial*](tutorials_ingest_importoverview.html) for help with selecting the right process for your situation.
+See our [Best Practices: Ingestion](bestpractices_ingest_overview.html) for help with selecting the right process for your situation.

 ## Syntax